Apprenticeship

 Registered Apprenticeship programs expertly combine

 systems for training and mentorship, as well as employee protections for pay, diversity and inclusion, and safety.
-The Kansas Department of Commerce – Registered Apprenticeship Program recognizes all Kansas residents who participate in a registered apprenticeship program no matter where the association is established.
+The Kansas Office of Apprenticeship Program recognizes all Kansas residents who participate in a registered apprenticeship program no matter where the association is established.

 How to